Kagean/CPR_Training_VR/README.md

 **NEW**

-- Added warning for using the hand tracking system
+- Added warning for using the hand tracking system.

 - The foundation for the UI has been laid.